‘We’re all hurting’: Central Valley Blue Star Moms remember lives lost in Afghanistan

 CLOVIS, Calif.
-(KGPE) – Around two dozen people gathered in Old Town Clovis Thursday to remember the lives lost in Afghanistan.
+(KSEE) – Around two dozen people gathered in Old Town Clovis Thursday to remember the lives lost in Afghanistan.

 The Central Valley Blue Star Moms, American Legion Post 147, and community members met for a candlelight vigil.
 The organizers say after they heard about the bombings in Kabul, which resulted in the deaths of 13 U.S. service members, they knew they had to do something.
 In less than 30 minutes, they had planned an event for the community to come together.